univention/scim-services/docs/architecture/milestone3.md

 ## Concurrent write conflict resolution using attribute-level comparisons

 Please see section of same name in [Milestone 2: Synchronous writes to UDM, reads from SQL](milestone2.md).
-The only difference in MS3 is, that this must now also happen in the _SCIM 2 UDM Consumer_.
+The only difference in MS3 is, that this must now also happen in the _SCIM 2 UDM Client_.

 ## Handling password (hashes)